Golden Cocker Spaniels Are My Favourite!

 Two golden cocker puppies lying on a colourful blanket draped over a piece of driftwood and hessian.We're just two golden cocker spaniels chilling!

 These two Cocker Spaniel puppies have beautiful colouring and look so cute.
-I'm sure it won't be long before these two are getting up to mischief!
+It won't be long before these two are start getting up to mischief, if they don't already!

 The saying 'Blondes have more fun' might apply here!